rubocop-lts/.github/profile/README.md

 It's supposed to break the build when it finds violations.
 It should not break the build due to incompatibility with your environment.
-RuboCop doesn't follow SemVer, and occassionally it will unexpectedly break things.
+RuboCop doesn't follow SemVer, and occasionally it will unexpectedly break things.

 # 🌈 Contribution guidelines